alexhorner/WD-DX4000/README.md

 ---

-This guide will go through the entire process of running Debian on the WD Sentinel DX4000 from start to finish.
+This guide will go through the entire process of running Ubuntu or Debian on the WD Sentinel DX4000 from start to finish.

 ## Prerequisites
 - USB Keyboard